libertylocked/urlpattern/README.md

 - Extract variables from a URL
 - Validate a URL against a pattern template
-- Match host, path, or path prefix
+- Match host, path, path prefix, or query parameters

 ---
 ## Install